francoto/akaze/README.md

 If the GPU implementation isn't an option for you, have a look at the CPU-versions below

 - <https://github.com/pablofdezalc/akaze>, the original code
-- <https://github.com/h2suzuki/fast_akaze>, a faster implementation of the original code
+- <https://github.com/h2suzuki/fast_akaze>, a faster implementation of the original code.

 ## MATLAB interface